nurhanrecep/numberConverter/README.md

 As it is seen it supports numbers and currencies.

-In the features it could be extended with adding support for more currencies, not just levas,
+In future it could be extended with adding support for more currencies.

-and of course more languages.

 -----------------------------------------------------------------------------------------------------------------